5 min. to read.

 Jesus ends this odd little story by telling his listeners that, perhaps to the surprise of some, it was the tax collector who ended his prayer in good standing with God.
-God did not need to justify the religious person because they had spent the whole prayer justifying themselves.
+God did not need to bother justifying the religious person.
+After all, they had spent the whole prayer justifying themselves.

 The issue, of course, is how we so often see others in ways that justify and elevate our own rightness.
 This is the evil seed at the heart of every kind of purity culture.
 Name an ideological group, and there is a “purity culture” within it.
 We get this label from the self-proclaimed Evangelical Christian sexual purity culture, but the dynamics cross into every group that thinks it has a “better way.”
 Progressive Christian deconstruction culture, secular intersectional activist culture, and the ardent community of political partisans, whether they wear a D or an R, all struggle with this toxic weed.

-What may have begun as an authentic belief in something that would protect, alleviate harm, or draw people closer to God, becomes an identity marker we must defend at all costs.
+What began as a belief in something that would protect, alleviate harm, or draw people closer to God, becomes an identity marker we must defend at all costs.
 Truly the human heart can turn any good thing into self-justification.

-It’s interesting to note the kind of awareness present in each prayer.
+It’s interesting to note the kind of awareness present in each prayer from Jesus’ story.
 The religious person was addressing God, but their prayer seemed mainly aware of others.
 The prayer itself appeared a form of comparing and competing.
-In contrast, the prayer of the man agreed to be a sinner seemed only aware of himself and God.
+In contrast, the prayer of the man everyone agreed was a sinner seemed only aware of himself and God.
 Even then, his self-awareness was of his own weakness.

 I find myself vacillating between these two characters.
 Some days my inner life is bursting with the toxic gasses of comparison and competition.
 I should be further along in life than I am.
 Why didn’t my book sell as much as that person’s book?
 I can’t believe those Christians think those absurd and offensive thoughts.
 (See how much more spiritual and evolved I am!)
 Other days, I can’t see those things at all, and I don’t want to.
 I am overwhelmed with my weakness, my grief, my inability to change the world.
 It’s all I can do just to breathe out the name of God, hoping, trusting that God is there and at work.